rl-institut/smooth/doc/source/smooth.components.rst

 The oemof framework always solves the system by minimizing the costs.
 In order to be able to control the system behaviour in a certain way, artificial costs as a concept is introduced.
 These costs are defined in the components and are used in the oemof model (and therefore have an effect on the cost minimization).
-The higher (more positive) artificial costs are implemented for less desired system options, and the lower (more negative) artificial costs are implemented to incentivise the system to choose the given system option where possible.
+The higher (more positive) artificial costs are implemented for less desired system options, and the lower (more negative) artificial costs are implemented to incentivise the system to choose the desired system options where possible.
 It should be noted that due to these costs being not real costs and their purpose is only to control system behaviour, they are not considered in the financial evaluation at the end of the simulation.